AmrDeveloper/GQL/docs/expression/binary.md

 ---

 ### Glob Expression
-The `GLOB` operator is similar to `LIKE` but uses the Unix file globbing syntax for its wildcards.
+The `GLOB` operator is similar to `LIKE` but uses the Unix file globing syntax for its wildcards.
 Also, `GLOB` is case sensitive, unlike `LIKE`.

 ```sql
 SELECT "Git Query Language" GLOB "Git*"